Volleyball history has had some controversies about gender - Photo: PS

 FIVB has not responded to Vietnam's complaint.

 This leader shared: "We sent an email to FIVB to ask what they require related to athletes participating in the World Championship, from there the federation can prepare best.
-They responded vaguely but did not clearly state what the athletes had to check.
+They responded briefly but did not clearly state what the athletes had to check.
 However, FIVB affirmed that they have the right to request checks without prior notice to member federations."

-FIVB rules are vague
+FIVB rules are vague.

 VFV leaders said that the U21 Vietnamese athlete had previously been tested for a gene-related sample.
 However, FIVB did not announce the specific results and only said that she was not qualified to compete in the women's tournament.